Food marketing to children

 Marketed foods typically are of poor nutritional quality

-The reason food marketing has a negative effect on children’s health is because the overwhelming majority of the foods marketed are of poor nutritional quality.
+The overwhelming majority of foods marketed to children are of poor nutritional quality.

 - Three-quarters (73%) of the foods advertised on television shows intended for children are for convenience/fast foods and sweets.4

 - Only one-quarter of chain restaurants that market to children have food marketing policies and none of those address toys.
-Yet 99% of kids’ meals at the top chain restaurants are of poor nutritional quality.5
+Yet, 97% of children’s meals at the top U.S. restaurant chains are of poor nutritional quality.5

 Marketing foods of poor nutritional quality undermines parental authority